 - #3 goals are easy, but aren’t necessarily contributing to your broader mission.
 Goals in this category may be tempting because they are things you can easily do – but if accomplishing them meant giving up on a #2 goal, would you still do it?
 If the answer is no, then put it aside.
 You can keep this as a “Nice to Accomplish but Not a Priority” pile.

 Now that you have your goals written out.
-There may simply be too many to accomplish realistically.
+There may be too many to accomplish realistically.
 Look at those you have left and weed out (or readjust your expectations for) any that you simply realistically will not get to.

 Make Your Goals S.M.A.R.T.